EljakimHerrewijnen/Gupje/README.md

 The goal is to add support to more targets while I work on them.
 Because I mainly work on phones this list will probably not grow a lot in the short term.
 But if you have an interesting target and preferably a way to get into it(RCE), let me know and I will look into it.

 The only actual things the debugger can do is:

     * Send/Receive (needs to be implemented by the user)
     * Read/Write *some* registers

-These functions are enough for a processor to run properly.
+These functions are enough for a processor to run.
 The code size of the debugger is currently smaller than 4096 bytes(depends a bit on user setup) but will probably grow to include 1 extra page to support custom functionality.
 Like dumping extra registers and more specific processor dependent code.

-In the future it should also be possible to add fuzzing and same architecture rehosting.
+In the future it should also be possible to add fuzzing and same architecture rehosting for more advanced fuzzing.
 Once I find a project to implement this at least.

 ## Overview
 A simple overview of how Gupje is meant to be used can be seen below: